-The integrated sun shield is mounted in the forehead area of the helmet Shoei has raised the forehead of Neotec II slightly to fit the sun shield.
+The integrated sun shield is mounted in the forehead area of the helmet Shoei has raised the forehead of this model slightly to fit the sun shield.
 The sun shield is injection-molded and should thus be very durable.

-As for fog resistance, this m is also pretty interesting.
+As for fog resistance, this model is also pretty interesting.
 According to Pin lock, EVO lenses are commonly used in professional racing events such as Moto GP, Isle of Man TT, and even Formula 1!
 So when it comes to fog resistance, there probably aren’t many better lenses than Pinlock EVO.
 We all know anti fog visor is a handy tool to have on a motorcycle helmet.

 Adjustable Fit & Comfort

-Shoei appears to have particularly invested in the design of Neotec II’s cheek pads.
+Shoei appears to have particularly invested in the design of the helmet’s cheek pads.
 They comprise multiple layers and sit tight to ensure stabilization and a solid fit.

 With all that said, some buyers have complained that Neotec II feels tighter on them than other helmets of similar size (particularly, the first Neotec), so you may need to take some liners out or maybe go a size larger.

 This helmet’s chinstrap is also notable as the premium helmet manufacturer updated its chin strap.
-With a stainless steel interlocking mechanism, this chinstrap not only should easily withstand the test of time and heavy use, but it will also ensure quick closure and opening.
+With a stainless steel interlocking mechanism, this chin bar not only should easily withstand the test of time and heavy use, but it will also ensure quick closure and opening.
 Both the full face helmet and modular helmet lovers would like this.
 If you are looking for the best modular helmets, this model of shoei is a perfect fit for you.
 It can also be worn in the open position.

-The Neotec II helmet retains the aerodynamic character of its first-generation counterpart and even does some things a bit better.
+The modular helmet retains the aerodynamic character of its first-generation counterpart and even does some things a bit better.

-More specifically, Shoei has slightly reshaped and repositioned the top spoiler to reduce lift and drag.
-Not only that, but Neotec II has a new Aero Deflector chin bar with improved aerodynamics.
+More specifically, Shoei helmets have slightly reshaped and repositioned the top spoiler to reduce lift and drag.
+Not only that, but the helmet has a new Aero Deflector chin bar with improved aerodynamics.
 While wearing, the riders wouldn’t notice any pressure points because of the chin bar.

-The aerodynamics of Neotec II certainly isn’t the best among Shoei helmets the aforementioned X-Fourteen is noticeably better in this regard.
+The aerodynamics of this helmet certainly isn’t the best among Shoei helmets the aforementioned X-Fourteen is noticeably better in this regard.
 However, if you are upgrading from the first Neotec, you should be able to easily tell a difference because of its build quality.

 Superb Airflow & Venting

-The airflow & venting of Neotec II are a little more interesting than aerodynamics, and they arguably will make more difference for the wearer.
+The airflow & venting of this model are a little more interesting than aerodynamics, and they arguably will make more difference for the wearer.